wivn/webmentions-receiver/README.md

-# Webmention Reciever
+# Webmention Receiver

-The following project implements a Webmention reciever according to the specification as outlined [here](https://www.w3.org/TR/webmention/).
+The following project implements a Webmention receiver according to the specification as outlined [here](https://www.w3.org/TR/webmention/).
 Webmention is a powerful way to submit comments across websites as well as other interactive data.

 ## Getting Started